noxzion/perano-lang/README.md

 <br>

 > [!IMPORTANT]
-> The current implementation of Perano is not final.
-It may be unstable and non-fully.
+> ~The current implementation of Perano is not final.
+It may be unstable and non-fully.~
+> Project is archived.
+Use [ncc](https://github.com/novariaos/ncc.git)

 ### Examples